nickmmark/power-calculator/README.md

 Returns the smallest even N such that Power(N/2) ≥ target.
 The only fully exact method.
 Computationally expensive; caps at N = 4,000.

 ## Choosing a method

-SituationRecommended methodGeneral use, large N expectedUncorrected zSmall expected N (< ~100/arm)Yates or FleissAnalysis will use logistic regressionKelseyRegulatory or exact test requirementFisher's exactComparing methods / sensitivity checkRun all four
+General use, large N expected --> Uncorrected z
+Small expected N (< ~100/arm) --> Yates or Fleiss
+Analysis will use logistic regression --> Kelsey Regulatory or exact test requirement --> Fisher's exact Comparing methods / sensitivity check --> Run all four